ov-studio/Vital.site/readme.md

 1. Deploy `backend` first — it needs `UPSTASH_REDIS_REST_URL`, `UPSTASH_REDIS_REST_TOKEN`, and `MASTERLIST_ADMIN_SECRET`.
 2. Note the backend's deployed URL.
 3. Deploy `frontend` as a static project.
-The backend URL is resolved automatically from the deployment hostname — no manual config needed.
+The backend URL is resolved automatically from the deployment hostname.

 Full details, including all env vars, are in each project's readme.